-Who next on this list?
+Who next on our list of the greatest composers of organ music?
 The choices get harder.
-It is difficult now not to allow composers for whom individual pieces are so well known and respected that they are held high for what are rather individual moments of glory.
+There are many composers who are well-known and respected for individual pieces, which may be held in high esteem for what are rather individual moments of glory.

-Julias Reubke who died tragically early is a case in point.
-I have no doubt that had this mans output been greater he would be remembered for far more than his Sonata on the 94th psalm.
-Reubke manages to write in a style that is so so difficult technically to play on the organ that it near defies logic.
+Julias Reubke, who died tragically early, is a case in point.
+I have no doubt that had this man’s output been greater, he would be remembered for far more than his Sonata on the 94th psalm.
+Reubke manages to write in a style that is technically so difficult to play on the organ that it near defies logic.
 Yet he creates a work of amazing emotional intensity that stands as high as any other I can think of.

-Moving to more recent times it would be wrong not to refer to the great French composer Olivier Messiaen.
-Organist at La Trinite Paris for over 60 years.
-I am not a great personal fan of the works of Messiaen but his writing that often mimics bird song with use of the many colours of the great French instruments had certainly received high acclaim much down to the performances given by his star pupil Dame Gillian Weir.
+Moving to more recent times, it would be wrong not to refer to the great French composer Olivier Messiaen, who was organist at La Trinite, Paris, for over 60 years.
+I am not a great personal fan of the works of Messiaen, but his writing—which often mimics bird song with the use of the many colours of the great French instruments—has certainly received high acclaim.
+A lot of this owes to the performances given by his star pupil, Dame Gillian Weir.

 A personal favourite by Maurice Duruflé

-There are of course many other great composers and some exceptional pieces of output from others less well known.
-The range is extensive with the organ drawing as no other instrument does on the building in which it sits.
+There are many other great composers of organ music, and some exceptional pieces of output from others less well known.
+The range is extensive, with the organ drawing—as no other instrument does—on the building in which it sits.

 There are pieces that were no doubt written for a particular instrument, and separation of that piece from the building and its instrument can never quite create elsewhere what the composer had in his head at the time he or she put ink to paper.
 Such is the wonder and challenge of the organ and its repertoire.